jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Procedure A is the procedure name, the two numbers between brackets are the two arguments.
 Text code is covered in detail lateron.

 The parameters of a procedure are listed in a fixed order.
-Even the optional parameters have a place in this fixed list and when you don’t want to fill it in you must leve the position open:
+Even the optional parameters have a place in this fixed list and when you don’t want to fill it in you might leve the position open:

 ```
 Procedure A ( 0 , 4 ,  , 1 )
 ```

 After the fixed parameter list, a procedure can allow a variable amount of parameters to follow.
 This variable amount of parameters is stored in a single special parameter.
 This parameter is of type Array, a type defined in the Sigma Data module.
-To support variable amount of arguments, the procedure must have a public Array object that is assigned to be this special parameter.
+To support variable amount of arguments, the procedure might have a public Array object that is assigned to be this special parameter.

 ```
 Procedure A ( 0 , 4 ,  , 1 , 3 , 7 , ... )